Why Are Sloths So Slow?

 The first piece in the puzzle to understanding the sloth’s slow pace is their eyesight.
 Research has shown that all sloths have a rare genetic condition called “rod monochromacy” which basically means that sloths lack the cone cells in their eyes that most other mammals have in order to see color.

 This leaves them completely colorblind, only able to see poorly in dim light and completely blind in bright daylight.
 Sloths acquired this odd condition a long time ago – way before they broke off from anteaters on the evolutionary tree!

-The second clue in the puzzle is the sloth’s low energy diet.
-Both two and three-fingered sloths have a predominantly folivorous diet, meaning that they feed mostly on leaves with a notably low caloric content.
+The second clue in the puzzle is the sloth’s low-energy diet.
+Both two and three-fingered sloths have a predominantly folivorous diet, meaning that they feed mostly on leaves with notably low caloric content.